SI-LC/velux_applehome_esp32/README.md

 # velux_esp32
-Apple Homekit for Velux windows using Lilygo ESP32
+Apple Homekit integration (voice activation) for Velux windows using Lilygo ESP32 and velux standard remote

 ## What is this repo or project?